benjaminion/upgrading-ethereum-book/README.md

 # Upgrading Ethereum

-**You are viewing the Altair branch, which is outdated and unmaintained.**

 This is my book about Ethereum&nbsp;2.0: Ethereum on proof of stake and beyond.

 You can read it at [eth2book.info](https://eth2book.info/latest) (also available at [upgrading-ethereum.info](https://upgrading-ethereum.info/latest)).